 Who pays for the service?

-All AusPsych Counsellors are registered with Medicare and as such, can provide services through the Better Access to Mental Health Scheme (a plan in conjunction with a person’s treating GP, Psychiatrist or Paediatrician, may entitle the client to up to ten visits per calender year, subsidised by Medicare).
-We also negotiate reduced fees for clients who hold current Pensioner or Health Care Cards.
+All AusPsych Psychologists are registered with Medicare and as such, can provide services through the Better Access to Mental Health Scheme (a plan in conjunction with a person’s treating GP or Psychiatrist, may entitle the client to up to ten visits per calender year, subsidised by Medicare).
+Some individuals may be able to access an additional 10 sessions under the Better Access Pandemic Support measures.

 Worker’s Compensation or CTP claim patients can access services if their Nominated Treatment Practitioner has referred them and the provision of services has been approved by their Insurer.
 If approval has been received, they can access the service at no cost to themselves.

-All AusPsych Counsellors are registered with the Australian Health Practioner Regulation Agency (AHPRA) and are eligible for membership with the Australian Psychological Society (APS) and the Australian Association of Social Workers (AASW).
-Our Counsellors are also approved to provide counselling with the Vietnam Veteran’s Counselling Service and Victims Services.
+All AusPsych Psychologists are registered with the Australian Health Practioner Regulation Agency (AHPRA) and are eligible for membership with the Australian Psychological Society (APS).

 How can the service be accessed?